 Offered: As needed.

-POL 444 - British Politics and Cultural Studies (3)

-Focus is on British politics, government, constitution, political subcultures, and media since World War II and British involvement in the European Union.
-See The London Course under the political science program.
-6 contact hours.

-Prerequisite: Consent of department chair.

-Offered: Summer.

-POL 445 - European Political Geography (3)

-The political geography, city planning, and urban policy within the European Union is studied, with focus on London.
-See The London Course under the political science program.
-12 contact hours.

-Prerequisite: Consent of department chair.

-Offered: Summer.

 POL 456 - Policy Analysis (3)

 The substance of public policy in the United States is investigated.
 Focus is on various models of policy analysis that seek to explain the variables that influence the initiation, implementation, and outcome of policy decisions.